jptrrs/HumanResources/README.md

 [**>>> DOWNLOAD IT HERE <<<**](https://github.com/jptrrs/HumanResources/releases/latest)

 _So, the brainiac in your colony spent a whole week locked up in his lab and discovered solar power.
 Great!
-Now, how exactly the builder figures out how to actually build the damn solar panels?
-Or else: you happened to find a sweet pulse charge rifle laying around and you give it to your best shooter, who's been only using bow and arrow for his whole life.
-How the heck is he supposed to operate this space-age weapon?!
+Now, how exactly do the builder figures out how to actually build the damn solar panels?
+Or else: your hunter has been using only bow and arrow for his whole life, so how the heck is he going to operate the space-age pulse charger you just gave him?
 How can someone grow peaches if he's never seen a peach tree before?
-Or craft a full armor set without knowing how to smith?
-What if your pawns had to actually learn their stuff before putting a new technology to use?_
+Craft a full armor set without knowing how to smith? **What if your pawns had to actually learn their stuff before putting a new technology to use?**_

 This experimental mod with far-reaching consequences completely changes the way research plays out in the game.
-Technology is no longer some abstract concept, instead it is treated as knowledge to be individually learned from methodical research, by studying the proper books (yes, you get to build a library!) or, when it comes to weapons skills, to be acquired by arduous training (yes, you get to build a dojo!).
-Proper knowledge of what they're doing will be mandatory for your pawns to build and repair structures, follow recipes, grow crops and equip weapons.
-This will make you care a lot more for your colonists and give you a whole new perspective on recruiting.
+No longer some abstract concept, technologies become actual knowledge your pawns need to learn from methodical research, by studying the proper books (yes, you get to build a library!) or, when it comes to weapons skills, to be acquired by arduous training (yes, you get to build a dojo!).
+Proper knowledge of what they're doing will be mandatory for them to build and repair structures, follow recipes, grow crops and equip weapons. **This will make you care a lot more for your colonists and give you a whole new perspective on recruiting**.
 It will also raise new obstacles to developing your colony, making the game harder but also adding gameplay depth.
 We hope you're up to the challenge!

 #### Warning #1: Not suited to be added mid-game.
 Please, start a new one.